Phages suppress Listeria and Salmonella growth

-Phage technology can prevent contamination with pathogens like Listeria and Salmonella during food production processes.
+Phage technology can suppress the proliferations of pathogens like Listeria and Salmonella during food production processes.
 Micreos has developed and registered several ‘green’ processing aids based on phage technology.
 A large American supplier of turkey meat has started treating its poultry products with these all-natural, organic products.

 “Phage technology has many interesting applications.
 It’s used to increase safety in the food industry and as an alternative to antibiotics in pharma,” says Bert de Vegt, managing director of Micreos Food Safety.
-The company has launched two products that can be used to prevent Listeria and Salmonella contamination of meat, dairy and vegetables.
+The company has launched two products that can be used to inhibit Listeria and Salmonella growth on meat, dairy and vegetables.
 PhageGuard Listex is active against Listeria monocytogenes, whose 20-30% mortality rate makes it a very dangerous food pathogen.
 PhageGuard Salmonolex is active against Salmonella, one of the best-known food pathogens.

 Phages, or bacteriophages, are the most common micro-organisms on the planet.
 They are everywhere: in the water, food and in and on our bodies.
 A single gram of cheese for example contains one hundred million phages.
 Phages need bacteria to reproduce, and in the process they kill the bacteria.
 This halves the number of bacteria every two days.
 For each type of bacteria, there is a specific type of phage.